44mira/mirac.el-work/POINTERS/README.md

 <sup>**everything we have done so far, with a little bit of c++ magic at the end**</sup>

   Dereferencing is so essential to pointer manipulation that C++ created a new function for the &, which makes it take the address of the passed variable, and then automatically dereference it whenever it's used in the function, aka all the confusing syntax stuff we did, all into one operator!
-That's insane!.
+That's insane!

   Moreover; to answer the question that started this section: pointers have types so that the program knows the memory it will allocate for when it is dereferenced.
   So, in that way, you can think of pointers as almost-variables— they have yet to hold value, but in order for whatever it is that's receiving them to properly